krishnamanoharreddy/krishnamanoharreddy/README.md

-# Hi there, I'm Krishna Manohar 👋
+# Hi there, I'm Gudibanda Krishna Manohar Reddy  👋

 I'm a software development student at Chaitanya Bharathi Institute of Technology.
 Passionate about web development, coding, and technology.
 I'm always looking to improve my skills and contribute to exciting projects!